htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - HTCondor version 9.0.9 not yet released.

+- Debian 11 (bullseye) has been added as a supported platform.
+  :jira:`94`

 New Features:

 - The OAUTH credmon is packaged for the Enterprise Linux 8 platform.